Designing a curriculum for your online school

 - Students should be able to design and run a basic website.

 A more detailed sub outcome for better understanding would look like this.

 Description: Students should know the basics of digital marketing.

 - Title: Search Engine Optimization

-- Title: Email marketing
+- Title: Email and social media marketing

-- Introducing web design
+- Introduction to web design